klarm/KMCard/README.md

 </p>

 # Introduction
 **RVCard** is a lightweight, high-performance solution for creating dynamic UI components.
-It supports building reusable UI components by writing XML layouts and flexible combinations of UI components.
-There are various forms of embedding RVCard in your existing implementation.
-See the **Demo** and **How to Start** for more detail.
+It supports building reusable UI components by writing XML layouts，and you can aslo build flexible combinations of them.
+There are various forms of embedding RVCard in your existing code.
+See the **Demo** and **How to Start** for more details.

 [中文文档](/README_CN.md)

 # Main Features
-- Supports describing UI components by writing XML layouts with standard flex syntax.
+- It supports building UI components by writing XML layouts with standard Flex syntax.
-- layouts and combines UI components asynchronously，high-performance.
+- It layouts and combines UI components asynchronously for high performance.
-- Supports custom tags and attributes in XML layouts.
+- It supports custom tags and attributes in XML layouts.
-- Supports adaptation both protocol-standard data structure and structured non-standard data.
+- It supports the adaptation of both protocol-standard data and structured non-standard data.

 # Demo
-the demo app contains the following:
+The demo app contains the following examples:
 <img src="https://github.com/klarm/KMCard/blob/master/demos.png"/>

 # How to Use
 There are three ways to use RVCard in your project:
-- adoption as a whole page
+- Use it as a whole page
 	- step 0: Add RVCardView to your page
 	- step 1: Set page data for RVCardView
 	- step 2: Call reload of RVCardView

-- adoption as independent UI component or combination of them
+- Use it as an independent UI component or a combination of them
-	- step 0: Call buildRVView of RVSkinParser when you use independent UI component
+	- step 0: Call buildRVView of RVSkinParser when you use it as an independent UI component
-	- step 1: Call buildAssembledRVSkins of RVSkinAssembler when you use combination of UI component
+	- step 1: Call buildAssembledRVSkins of RVSkinAssembler when you use it as a combination of UI components
 	- step 2: Then the method above returns a common view, use it as usual

-- adoption for structured non-standard data
+- Use it for structured non-standard data
 	- step 0: Implement four delegates
 	- step 1: Implement a data binder method
-	- step 2: Register the binder for a certain layout
+	- step 2: Register the above binder for a certain layout

 # License
 Licensed under the [MIT](https://github.com/klarm/KMCard/blob/master/LICENSE) License.